zuri-lang/zurilang.org/src/standard/ssl.md

 - number greater than -1 if successful indicating the total number of bytes sent or -1 if it fails.
 ##### Notes

-- the flags parameter is currently redundant and is kept only to remanin compatible with future plans for this method.
+- the flags parameter is currently redundant and is kept only to remain compatible with future plans for this method.

 #### receive(length, flags)